-A jet ski stand is nice to have if you own a Sea-Doo, Yamaha, or a Kawasaki watercraft.
-Sometimes you need a PWC off a trailer and on a stand for working on or storing it for the winter.
+A stand is nice to have if you own a Sea-Doo, Yamaha, or a Kawasaki watercraft.
+Sometimes you need a jet ski off a trailer to work on it or storing it for the winter.

-What kind of jet ski stand you should buy depends on what you’re doing with it, who will use it, and what type of jet ski you put on it.
+What kind you need to buy depends on what you’re doing with it, who will use it, and what type of jet skis you put on it.

-I have compiled a list of the best jet ski stands that work for most jet skis and storing options.
+I have compiled a list of the top stands and carts you can buy for your jet ski that work for most.

-Below are the jet ski stands listed out and at the very bottom will be a more affordable option, but there is a catch!
+Below are what I consider the greatest options for stands listed out and at the very bottom will be a more affordable option, but there is a catch!

 1. Aquacarts AQ-19b

-Aquacarts makes some of the best stands for PWC’s on the market.
-The AQ-19b is actually one of my favorite stands to use, especially for getting the jet ski off a trailer.
+Aquacarts makes some of the greatest stands for PWC’s on the market.
+The AQ-19b is actually one of my favorite stands to use, especially for getting the waverunner off a trailer.

-- Tall enough to get off most jet ski trailers.
+- Tall enough to get off most trailers!

-- Large caster wheels, makes it easier to roll around on many types of floors.
+- Large casters, makes it easier to roll around on many types of floors.

-- Locking casters, so the jet ski won’t roll away when working on it.
+- Locking casters, so the machine won’t roll away when working on it.

 To give you an idea, here is the weight of the heavier jet skis.